Contact Us for a Free Consultation 818-781-1570

 E-scooters have numerous advantages.
 They help reduce traffic congestion and reliance on cars.
 They reduce greenhouse gas emissions, and sharing programs enable more people to have ready access to transportation.
-Still, many cities are starting to rethink their policies regarding e-scooters due to the dangers they present.
+Still, many cities are starting to rethink their policies regarding e-scooters due to their present dangers.

-A 2019 study conducted by UCLA reported that two hospitals dealt with 249 injuries involving e-scooters in a one-year period.
+A 2019 study by UCLA reported that two hospitals dealt with 249 injuries involving e-scooters in one year.
 Of those treated, almost 40 percent involved head trauma.
 A study based in Austin, Texas, also released in 2019, found the incidence of head injuries closer to 50 percent.

 As mentioned above, the UCLA study found that head trauma accounted for 40 percent of injuries.
 The same study noted that less than 5 percent of riders wear helmets.
-As of 2019, California requires only riders under 18 years of age to wear a helmet, although some cities and counties may require all riders to wear a helmet.
+As of 2019, California requires only riders under 18 to wear a helmet, although some cities and counties may require all riders to wear one.

 Excessive speed can be one cause of accidents with e-scooters.
 California requires that an e-scooter shouldn't exceed 15 mph.
-Most e-scooters are top-heavy, so they're more likely to tip over at higher speeds.
+Most e-scooters are top-heavy and likelier to tip over at higher speeds.

 Unlike a car or motorcycle, you do not need to pass a test or complete training to ride an e-scooter.
 This means riders may not know traffic laws or the proper operation of an e-scooter before riding.

 Many cities ban e-scooters on sidewalks, which is dangerous for riders and pedestrians.
-A 2020 study from the Insurance Institute for Highway Safety found that almost 60 percent of accidents involving e-scooters occurred on sidewalks.
+A 2020 Insurance Institute for Highway Safety study found that almost 60 percent of accidents involving e-scooters occurred on sidewalks.

 While California allows e-scooters on some roads, sharing the road with full-size cars and trucks increases the risks to e-scooter riders.
 In California, city and local authorities decide if e-scooters can use bike lanes.